ga-wdi-lessons/git-intro/readme.md

 1. make sure you are in the resume directory and you have nothing to commit.
 2. ensure you have at least one commit
+3. create a github repo and follow the steps provided
-3. give the repo a name and description, and ensure it's public
+4. give the repo a name and description, and ensure it's public
-4. add repo as a remote and push to remote
+5. add repo as a remote and push to remote
-5. open the repo on github, and explore the code there
+6. open the repo on github, and explore the code there
-6. make a change locally, commit it, and sync it
+7. make a change locally, commit it, and sync it
-7. open the repo on github, and note that the changes have synced
+8. open the repo on github, and note that the changes have synced

 ### Break (5 minutes)